-The fiftieth anniversary of the United Nations produced an unprecedented amount of publications on the imperative need to "reform the UN."
-Some of these publications were encouraged by the United Nations General Assembly which invited its members, in September 1995, to submit their views and proposals with regard to the "Strengthening of the UN System."
-For some reason, the reaction of Israel to the General Assembly's initiative was awaited with attention by numerous member states.
+The fiftieth anniversary of the United Nations saw the launch of an international competition on the need to 'reform the UN'.
+This competition was encouraged by the United Nations General Assembly, which in September 1995 invited its members to submit their views and proposals with regard to the 'Strengthening of the UN System'.
+The reaction of Israel to the General Assembly's initiative was awaited with attention by numerous member states.
 In early 1996, the author was asked by the Israeli Foreign Ministry to produce a report on the reform of the UN for Israel's Permanent Mission to the United Nations.
 The main conclusions of this report are summarized in the present article.

-Israel was asked to submit its proposals for the reform of the UN in a period of enthusiasm and optimism.
-Following the signature of the Oslo Agreements between Israel and the Palestine Liberation Organization (PLO), and of the peace treaty between Israel and the Hashemite Kingdom of Jordan, it seemed that the Middle-East was undergoing profound changes and that Israel's international position was enjoying some unprecedented improvement.
-The Foreign Ministry's general Zeitgeist was that the world was entering a new historical period, that Israel was finally joining the family of nations, and that Israel's proposals for the reform of the UN should be formulated accordingly.
+Israel's opinion on the reform of the UN was solicited during a period of enthusiasm and optimism.
+Following the signature of the Oslo Agreements between Israel and the Palestine Liberation Organization, and the signature of the peace treaty between Israel and the Hashemite Kingdom of Jordan, Israel's international stance improved dramatically.
+The Foreign Ministry's general Zeitgeist was that the world was entering a new historical period, that Israel was finally joining the family of nations, and that Israel's proposals for the reform of the UN ought to be formulated accordingly.

-The present article argues that the Foreign Ministry was overly optimistic.
-Our argument is built upon three central ideas: 1) The "reform of the UN" is a euphemism used by member states to modify the UN system to their own advantage; 2) Since the United Nations is an organization of sovereign states with different interests, there is no objective need to reform the UN; 3) Neither the demise of the Soviet Empire nor the Oslo process have generated an international nirvana, and Israel should be aware of its own interests with regard to the reform of the UN.
+The present article argues that the optimism described above both ignored the fact that the UN is a quasi-unreformable institution and wrongly assumed that the interests of Israel could suddenly coincide with those of 'the family of nations'.
+This argument is built upon three central ideas: (1) the 'reform of the UN' is a euphemism used by member states to modify the UN system to their own advantage; (2) since the United Nations is an organization of sovereign states with different interests, there is no objective need to reform the UN; and (3) neither the demise of the Soviet Empire nor the Oslo process have generated an international nirvana, and Israel should be aware of its own interests with regard to the reform of the UN.